 Probate Shortcuts in Ohio

-Save time and money when you wrap up an estate in Ohio.
+Save time and money by using probate shortcuts to wrap up an estate in Ohio.

-The probate process can be long and drawn-out, costing your survivors time as well as money.
-Fortunately, Ohio offers a probate shortcut for "small estates."
+The probate process can be long and drawn out, costing your survivors time as well as money.
+Fortunately, Ohio offers probate shortcuts for "small estates."
 If the property you leave behind at your death is below a certain amount, your loved ones can use a simplified procedure to transfer your property more quickly and with less hassle.

-When Can You Use Simplified Probate in Ohio?
+What Are the Simplified Probate Processes in Ohio?

 Ohio has two very similar simplified probate processes called "summary release from administration" and "release from administration."
-Check if your estate qualifies for either of these.
+Read below to see if your estate qualifies for either of these.

 Ohio's Summary Release From Administration